How Much Should I Feed My Baby? | The Nourished Child

 • How much to feed your baby

-• Your baby’s appetite cues
+• Your baby’s signs of hunger

 A picture of homemade broccoli baby food in the article, How Much Should Baby Eat? by Jill Castle, MS, RDN

-Your Baby’s Nutritional Needs
+Your Baby’s Needs for Nutrition

-It’s always a surprise for parents to hear that babies have higher caloric requirements per pound of body weight compared to toddlers and older children.
+It’s always a surprise for parents to hear that babies have higher calorie requirements per pound of body weight compared to toddlers and older children.
+Most young infants between 0 to 6 months need about 100-120 calories/kg/day, and by one year, around 95-100 calories/kg/day.

 After calories, nutrients are very important to the growth and development of your baby.
+Especially, fat, essential fatty acids like DHA, vitamin D, calcium, and iron.
+They all play important roles in ensuring your baby’s growth of the brain, body, and bones.

-How Much Should My Baby Eat?
+How Much Should Babies Eat?

 No baby eats the same amount as another baby.
+There’s quite a bit of individuality.

-Rather, you should be focused on your baby’s appetite signals and preserving his inherent ability to know how much to eat.
+How much food your baby should eat isn’t the question to be asking.
+Rather, you should be focused on your baby’s cues and preserving his inherent ability to know how much to eat.

 Thankfully, babies are very skilled at regulating their food consumption, something called self-regulation.